 If a patient is unable to have an MRI, a CT myelogram may show nerve root or cord compression from a disc protrusion.
 The CT scan can not identify the edema of an annulus fibrosus tear or fissure and thus, it is less sensitive than MRI.

-An annular fissure or tear can be either symptomatic or asymptomatic.
+An annular fissure or tear can be symptomatic or asymptomatic.
 Symptomatic annular fissures can occur with or without intravertebral disc protrusion or herniation.
 Each entity is discussed separately below.

 Asymptomatic Annular Tear